Skip to content Skip to footer

 1- Sooth the tension away

 Spend time on the things that give you contentment and satisfaction every day.
-Enjoy serene natural beauty, practice uplifting aromatherapy and drink calming herbal teas.
+Enjoy serene natural beauty, practice uplifting aromatherapy, and drink calming herbal teas.
 Listen to soothing or uplifting songs.
 Maintain a good outlook and walk away from conditions that cause anger or depression.

 2- Eat clean and mindfully